cznewt/architect-api/README.rst

 The aim of this project is to provide unified service modeling, management and visualization platform agnostic of delivery method.
 It creates virtual representations of any software services or physical resources and allows control over thier entire life-cycle.
-The name of project comes Architect program in Matrix movie series:
+The name of project comes from Architect program in Matrix movie series:

     In the Matrix the Architect is a highly specialized, humorless program of the machine world as well as the creator of the Matrix.
 As the chief